In a market economy, the problem of what goods to produce...

 Consumer preferences and resource scarcity determine which goods are produced and in what quantity; the prices in a market economy act as signals to producers and consumers who use these price signals to help make decisions.
 Governments play a minor role in the direction of economic activity.

-Which of the following does not hinder the efficient distribution of goods in West Africa? ...
+Which of the following statements is not true of capital income? ...